 In Resort General and Specialty Lodging areas when a substantial number of affordable housing units is provided within a proposed development, a one floor increase (maximum 12 feet in height and equivalent in area to the number of affordable units provided) in building height may be permitted if all other development standards are met (particularly in relation to shading, solar access and view corridors), subject to the approval of the Planning Commission.

 A single tower feature on the plaza on both the west and east side of the north part of the Pedestrian Core may exceed the maximum projected height and shall not be required to be balanced by a roughly equivalent reduction in building height, subject to approval through the Design Review process.

+Building heights for the Inn at the Village site (Area 19A) shall not exceed 80 feet, plus four feet and six inches for roof appurtenances.

 TABLE 4.
 BUILDING HEIGHTS